ANN7: Ownership

 Prior to August 2017, ANN7 was primarily controlled by Infinity Media Networks which was owned jointly by Essel Media (35%), Oakbay Investments, the Gupta family’s investment vehicle (35%), Mabengela Investments (21%).
-Mabengela Investments is a Broad-Based Black Economic Empowerment company of which Duduzane Zuma holds a 45% stake, with other shareholders including Rajesh Kumar Gupta (25%), Aerohaven Trading (15%), Fidelity Investments (10%), Mfazi Investments (3%) and Ashu Chawla (2%).
+Mabengela Investments is a Broad-Based Black Economic Empowerment company of which Duduzane Zuma -the son of President Jacob Zuma- held a 45% stake, with other shareholders including Rajesh Kumar Gupta (25%), Aerohaven Trading (15%), Fidelity Investments (10%), Mfazi Investments (3%) and Ashu Chawla (2%).
 In August 2017, ANN7 and The New Age were sold to Mzwanele Manyi.